-The total interest expense incurred amounted to P35.97 million in 2023.
+The total interest expense incurred amounted to ₱77.77 million and ₱35.97 million in 2024 and 2023, respectively.

 For NWPP-1 and NWPP-2, the loan covenants require PetroWind to maintain a debt-to-equity ratio of 70:30 and maintain a DSRA required balance equivalent to one principal plus one interest amortization at all times until full settlement of the loan.
-As of December 31, 2023, PetroWind is in compliance with the said loan covenants.
+As of December 31, 2024, PetroWind is in compliance with the said loan covenants.